What Do Chemical Plant or System Operator Do?

-In 2016, there was an estimated number of 33,200 jobs in the United States for Chemical Plant or System Operator.
+There were about 33,200 jobs for Chemical Plant or System Operator in 2016 (in the United States).
 There is little to no growth in job opportunities for Chemical Plant or System Operator.
 Due to new job openings and attrition, there will be an average of 2,800 job openings in this field each year.

 The states with the most job growth for Chemical Plant or System Operator are South Dakota, North Dakota, and Arizona.
 Watch out if you plan on working in Kentucky, California, or South Carolina.
 These states have the worst job growth for this type of profession.